 Be sure to check out our Special Features sectionnot quizzes, just trivia.
-(But keep in mind that The Adventures of Tintin is fiction!)
+(Keep in mind that The Adventures of Tintin is fiction!)
 We welcome contributions, suggestions and corrections.
 Many Tintin fans have sent e-mail to The Tintin Trivia Quiz over the years.
 We thank everyone who’s contributed.

 Nearly all of the answers can be found in American print editions of The Adventures of Tintin.
 A few of the visual quiz questions require Tintin books not published in the current American editions.
 Electronic versions of The Adventures of Tintin contain a new translation.